Before the fight to Ilium was brought,

 With many Trojans laboring the oar,

-And so the Greeks prepare their ships for war.
+And so the Greeks alarm their men for war.

 Now into Troy, she rides to joyous calls,

-That never was a time in Troy more bright,
+That never was a day in Troy more bright,

 For every heart was good, and all was right.

-And Troy is raised in ample love supplied,
+And Troy is led with ample love supplied,

 And all of Troy advanced, by Beauty aided,